Nicolette Larson: Personal life

 Through her early work in the 1970s with Emmylou Harris, Larson met guitarist and songwriter Hank DeVito.
 Larson and DeVito later married and divorced.
 She also dated Neil Young during the Comes a Time sessions.
 In the early 1980s, Larson was engaged to Andrew Gold, but their relationship ended shortly after the completion of Larson's 1982 album All Dressed Up and No Place to Go, which Gold had produced.
 In the late 1980s, she briefly dated "Weird Al" Yankovic.
+Yankovic would later compose "You Don't Love Me Anymore", a style parody of Larson's work, for his 1992 album Off the Deep End.
 In 1990, Larson married drummer Russ Kunkel, and the two remained married until her death in 1997.
 The couple's daughter, Elsie May Larson-Kunkel, was born in 1990.

 Death

 Larson died on December 16, 1997, in Los Angeles, California, as a result of complications arising from cerebral edema triggered by liver failure.
 She was 45 years old.
 According to her friend Astrid Young, Neil Young's half-sister, Larson had been showing symptoms of depression, and her fatal seizure "was in no small way related to her chronic use of Valium and Tylenol PM."
-Larson was buried at Forest Lawn – Hollywood Hills Cemetery in Los Angeles, California.
 Two benefit concerts were held in Larson's honor in February 1998.
-Tribute concerts were held on the 10th anniversary of her death in December 2007 and also the following year.
+A tribute album was released in 2006 and Carole King and other famous musicians joined the album.